tenbillionwords/spaceship-mode/README.md

 ## Example Setup

-1. Clone the repo using `git clone https://github.com/tenbillionwords/spaceship-mode.git`.
-Here I assume you put it in `~/spaceship-mode/`.
+1. Clone the repo or otherwise acquire the files.
+Here I assume you put them in `~/spaceship-mode/`.
 2. Add the following code to your init file:
 ```
 (push "~/spaceship-mode/" load-path)